-International Committee of the Red Cross (ICRC) president Peter Maurer views negotiation as integral to the ICRC’s mission of providing humanitarian aid to people in conflict zones.
+International Committee of the Red Cross (ICRC) president Peter Maurer views negotiation as integral to the ICRC’s mission of providing humanitarian aid to people in international conflict zones.
 A former Swiss minister of foreign affairs and ambassador to the United Nations, Maurer is the ICRC’s chief negotiator and promotes the development of negotiation skills within the ICRC.
 We spoke to him about the role of negotiation in the ICRC’s mission, as well as what negotiators in other realms can learn from humanitarian negotiation.

 Negotiation Briefings: What types of negotiations must the ICRC engage in to do its work?